hashicorp/terraform/website/source/docs/providers/aws/r/default_network_acl.html.markdown

 Each AWS VPC comes with a Default Network ACL that cannot be deleted.
 The `aws_default_network_acl` allows you to manage this Network ACL, but Terraform cannot destroy it.
-Removing this resource from your configuration will remove it from your statefile and management, **but will not destroy the Network ACL.** All Subnets assocations and ingress or egress rules will be left as they are at the time of removal.
+Removing this resource from your configuration will remove it from your statefile and management, **but will not destroy the Network ACL.** All Subnets associations and ingress or egress rules will be left as they are at the time of removal.
 You can resume managing them via the AWS Console.